barisdalyan/java-notes/README.md

 </p>

 # Java Notes
+UPDATE: This project is suspended for a while.
+When the time comes I will categorize titles by Java versions.
 This repository contains my notes about Java Programming Language.
 Topic contents are **Turkish** for now.

 ## Contents